 Students cannot be under the influence of drugs or alcohol during school hours.
-Vaping, tobacco products, controlled substances, and dangerous items are prohibited on school property or trips.
+Vaping, tobacco products, and controlled substances are prohibited on school property or trips.

 In serious cases, or where students are not learning from their behaviour, suspensions and/or expulsions may be necessary for the safety of all students.
 Please see Aurora School Policy BP 6040 and AR 6040 for more information.